omega8cc/boa/README.txt

 * RVM, Compass Tools, and NPM - see docs/RVM.txt for details.
 * HHVM support - see docs/HHVM.txt for details.
-* MultiCore Apache Solr 4.9.1 with Jetty 9 - see docs/SOLR.txt for details.
+* MultiCore Apache Solr.9.1 with Jetty 9 - see docs/SOLR.txt for details.
 * New Relic Apps Monitor with per Octopus license and per Site reporting.
 * Image Optimize toolkit binaries.
 * FFmpeg support.